jepetko/ng-scope-aware/README.md

 });
 ```

-**Note**: property `primitive` is shadowed because we typed a value into the input field which is bounded to the `primitive` property.
+**Note**: property `primitive` is shadowed because a new text is inserted into the input field which is bounded to the `primitive` property.
 This will create a new property in the child scope (`scope`).
 The parent scope property (`$scope`) is not affected.
 Therefore
 ```js